JamesMungai254/JamesMungai254/README.md

 - 👋 Hi, I’m @JamesMungai254
-- 👀 I’m interested in ...pentesting
 - 🌱 I’m currently learning ...Data Science
+- 👀 Currently interested in Machine
-- 💞️ I’m looking to collaborate on ...Programming Projects
+-  💞️ I’m looking to collaborate on Datascience,Machine Learning and AI Projects
 -
-- 📫 How to reach me ...mungaijames6303@gmail.com
+- 📫 You can reach me through my Email mungaijames6303@gmail.com

 <!---
 JamesMungai254/JamesMungai254 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.